RyanBuzar/Portfolio/Part File Consolidation and Upload to Snowflake/README.md

 right to seek the advice of legal counsel before entering into any such agreements.

 **Program Functionality:**
 Takes several excel files and consolidates them into a single dataframe.
-Can either upload the table to a snowflake table or export the data in equally sized csv files for backup or use by other users that do not have snowflake access.
+Can either upload the dataframe directly to a snowflake table or export the data in equally sized csv files for backup or use by other users that do not have snowflake access and then upload to snowflake table.

 **Suggestions?**
 If you have any suggestions that may improve the performance, readability, security of the code.
 Please do not hesitate to reach out with suggestions.